mjgoldenboy135/profinder/README.md

 1.  **Go to Google Cloud Credentials:** Open the Credentials page: [https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials)
 2.  **Select your Project:** Make sure your project (`profinder-90fe7`) is selected at the top of the page.
-3.  **Find your Web Client ID:** Under the "OAuth 2.0 Client IDs" section, find the client that is of type **"Web application"** and click on its name to edit it. *(Do not edit the one for "Web client (auto created by Google Service)")*.
+3.  **Find your Web Client ID:** Under the "OAuth 2.0 Client IDs" section, find the client that is of type **"Web application"** and click on its name to edit it. *(It is okay if the name is "Web client (auto created by Google Service)"; as long as the type is "Web application", this is the correct one to edit.)*.
 4.  **Add the Origin URI:**
     -   Look for the **"Authorized JavaScript origins"** section.
     -   Click the **"+ ADD URI"** button.